 INFAS is a network of educators and researchers who are dedicated to food system sustainability and committed to supporting, learning from and partnering with activists in our communities.
 We recognize that our food system is profoundly inequitable and institutions of higher education hold power and privilege that can be used for good or harm.
 Equity in opportunity, food access and health outcomes is a non-negotiable foundational principle of a sustainable food system and a core value and commitment for us.

-To help build equity in the food system, we are focusing on the barrier of structural racism as an initial entry point.
+To help build equity in the food system, we are focusing on the barrier of structural racism.
 We recognize multiple forms of oppression; so we also will focus on gender and class oppression, and the intersections among race, class, and gender that shape barriers and opportunities to equity.

 We make a commitment to collaborate with communities of practice and place through our research, education and convening capabilities to better understand, communicate and find solutions to how food system disparities affect the experiences of those most affected by systemic inequities.
 We will strive to work with and respect community members as leaders, co-creators of knowledge, co-formulators of questions and co-facilitators in building solutions as we endeavor to create a more just food system for all people.

 Some actions INFAS has taken to begin living up to this statement include forming the justice working group, partnering on graduate fellowship programs to diversify who does this work and educate INFAS mentors, organizing around hiring for WK Kellogg and other endowed academic chair positions, working on land acknowledgement statements, and authoring the Deeper Challenge of Change response to a food systems report by the Association of Public and Land-grant Universities (APLU).